xypron/acoustic_scene_classification/README.md

 This project demonstrates how a convoluted neural network can be used for acoustic scene classification.

-The main file to look at is the Jupyter notebook acoustic\_scene\_classification.ipynb
+The main files to look at are the Jupyter notebook acoustic\_scene\_classification.ipynb and the blog in blog/index.html.

 Files
 =====